IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 evolved in ways that required changes to its administrative structure.
 The purpose of this document is to document and describe the IETF Administrative Support Activity, version 2 (IASA 2.0).
-It defines the roles and responsibilities of the IETF Administrative LLC Board, the IETF Executive Director, and the Internet Society in the fiscal and administrative support of the IETF standards process.
-It also defines the membership and selection rules for the IETF Administrative LLC Board.
+It defines the roles and responsibilities of the IETF Administration LLC Board, the IETF Executive Director, and the Internet Society in the fiscal and administrative support of the IETF standards process.
+It also defines the membership and selection rules for the IETF Administration LLC Board.

 This document obsoletes RFC 4071, RFC 4333, and RFC 7691.